St. Stephen’s Primary School Upgrade

 St Stephen’s Primary School in Duncraig describes itself as ‘a modern, forward thinking school, taking education to a new inspiring level’.
 The school campus is made up of a number of 90’s brick buildings that do not reflect the school’s current aspirational desire to implement a more progressive pedagogy.

-CODA has worked with the school to find ways to update it with minimal cost and no structural alterations.
-Two distinct key moves and a series of smaller works are underway, the first of which will see the library relocated to an existing atrium space, allowing it to meander through a more dynamic environment.
-The old library is to be converted into an open plan ‘Year 5 hub’, better reflecting contemporary pedagogy.
+CODA worked with the school to find ways to update it with minimal cost and no structural alterations.
+The project consists of two distinct key moves, the first of which was to relocate the library to an existing atrium space, allowing it to meander through a more dynamic environment.
+The old library was converted into an open plan ‘Year 5 hub’, better reflecting contemporary pedagogy.

 The spaces are designed to be easily modified so that students can actively participate in their learning environment.
-Furniture and screens will be fabricated using identifiable, ready-made objects, re-purposed either from industrial uses or from outdoor environments.
-In the ‘meandering library’ these materials will be playfully used to define the space by distinct themes: Village Green, Town Square, the Street and the highly flexible Market.
+Furniture and screens have been fabricated using identifiable, ready-made objects, re-purposed either from industrial uses or from outdoor environments.
+In the ‘meandering library’ these materials have been playfully used to define the space by distinct themes: Village Green, Town Square, the Street and the highly flexible Market.

-The Primary School upgrade project is complete and opened on February 5 2016, in time for the new school year, to the delight of teachers and children alike.
+The Primary School upgrade project opened on February 5 2016, in time for the new school year, to the delight of teachers and children!

 This project was shortlisted in the following prestigious awards:

 2016 Interior Design Excellence Awards